German East Africa

 German East Africa (GEA; Deutsch-Ostafrika DOA) was a German colony in the African Great Lakes region, which included present-day Burundi, Rwanda, the Tanzania mainland, and the Kionga Triangle, a small region later incorporated into Mozambique.
-GEA's area was 994996 km2, which was nearly three times the area of present-day Germany and almost double the area of metropolitan Germany at the time.
+GEA's area was 994996 km2, which is nearly three times the area of present-day Germany and almost double the area of metropolitan Germany at the time.

 The colony was organised when the German military was asked in the late 1880s to put down a revolt against the activities of the German East Africa Company.
 It ended with Imperial Germany's defeat in World War I. Ultimately the territory was divided amongst Britain, Belgium and Portugal, and was reorganised as a mandate of the League of Nations.

 History

 Like other colonial powers, the Germans expanded their empire in the Africa Great Lakes region, ostensibly to explore the region's rich resources and its people.
 Unlike other imperial powers, however, they never formally abolished either slavery or the slave trade and preferred instead to curtail the production of new "recruits", regulating the existing business of slavery.

 The colony began when Carl Peters, an adventurer and the founder of the Society for German Colonization, signed treaties with several native chieftains on the mainland which is opposite Zanzibar.
 On 3 March 1885, the German government announced that it had granted an imperial charter, which was signed by Chancellor Otto von Bismarck on 27 February 1885.
 The charter was granted to Peters' company and was intended to establish a protectorate in the African Great Lakes region.
 Peters then recruited specialists who began exploring south to the Rufiji River and north to Witu, near Lamu on the coast.

 The Sultan of Zanzibar protested and claimed that he was the ruler of both Zanzibar and the mainland.
 Chancellor Bismarck sent five warships which arrived on 7 August 1885, training their guns on the Sultan's palace.
 The Sultan was forced to accept the German claims on the mainland outside a 10 mi-strip along the coast.
 In November 1886 Germany and Britain reached an agreement declaring they would respect the sovereignty of the Sultan of Zanzibar over his islands and the 10 mi-strip along the coast.
 They otherwise agreed on their spheres of interest along what is now the Tanzanian–Kenyan border.
 The British and Germans agreed to divide the mainland between themselves, and the Sultan had no option but to agree.